kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/pointers@naBjKGrTBzlpapXzLHfvG.md

 # Pointers

-Pointers in Go store the memory address of a variable rather than the value itself.
-They are declared using the `*` operator and you can get the address of a variable using the `&` operator.
-Pointers allow you to directly modify values in memory, share large data structures efficiently without copying, and enable functions to modify variables passed as arguments.
-While Go pointers are safer than those in languages like C (no pointer arithmetic), they are essential for understanding how Go manages memory and for writing efficient programs that avoid unnecessary data copying.
+Variables storing memory addresses of other variables.
+Enable efficient memory usage and allow functions to modify values.
+Declared with `*Type`, address obtained with `&`.
+No pointer arithmetic for safety.
+Essential for performance and building data structures.